Hand-crafted, Modified or Rebuilt Vehicle

 - The components of the dual pedal system must not be modified or altered under any circumstances.

-- No welding, cutting, perforating or other alterations of the original pedal system components (pedal, pedal lever, pivot points, etc.) should be performed.
+- The original pedal system components (pedal, pedal lever, pivot points, etc.) may not be welded, cut, perforated, or altered in any other way.
 Use the bolted anchorages to connect components.

 - The added pedals must be covered with an anti-slip surface.